-As the name implies, the watch is equipped with their new Caliber RM 038 hand-wound tourbillon movement that, as the company never fails to emphasize again and again, features very impressive shock protection that literally allows you to play golf wearing this thing.
-Although I wouldn’t test this claim with my own version of the timekeeper, Bubba Watson, a professional golfer whom you can recognize on these photos, seems to be quite confident as to the gadget’s resistance to damage.
+As the name implies, the Tourbillon Bubba Watson is equipped with their new Caliber RM 038 hand-wound tourbillon movement that, as the company never fails to emphasize, again and again, features impressive shock protection system that literally allows you to play golf wearing this thing.
+Although I wouldn’t test this claim with my own version of the timekeeper, Bubba Watson, a professional golfer whom you can recognize on these photos, is confident as to the gadget’s resistance to damage.

-The watch is presented in RM’s signature tonneau-shaped case, which is made of only three parts.
+The RM 038 is presented in Richard Mille’s signature tonneau-shaped case, which is made of only three parts.

 As usual for Richard Mille in general and this line in particular, the watch is rather large, measuring 48.00 mm in length, 39.70 mm in width, and 12.80 mm in diameter.

 However, let not these numbers mislead you.
-Although the length of the body sounds really scary, especially if you happen to have thinner wrists, you must keep in mind that RM 038 features a lugless design.
-Or, rather, the lugs are integrated right into the case, so in reality the device will cover no more (probably even less) space on your wrist than a standard diving watch 42 or 43 millimeters in diameter.
+Although the length of the body sounds sort of scary, especially if you happen to have thinner wrists, you must keep in mind that RM 038 features a lugless design.
+Or, rather, the lugs are integrated right into the case, so in reality, the device will cover no more (probably even less) space on your wrist than a standard diver 42 or 43 millimeters in diameter.

 Also consider that, while being relatively thick for a watch that is powered by a hand-wound movement, the timekeeper is still thin enough to be almost unnoticeable on a wrist when you get used to its presence.

-Made of Magnesium-Aluminum AZ91 alloy (magnesium 90% and aluminum 8.9%) that offers low density together with high structural rigidity, the watch is feather-light, yet very robust.
+Made of Magnesium-Aluminum AZ91 alloy (magnesium 90% and aluminum 8.9%) that offers low density together with high structural rigidity, the limited-edition model is feather-light, yet robust.

 The lugless design and has one draw-back though.
 As the rubber strap wears off, you will be a bit limited in your replacement options.

-The movement’s base plate actually acts like a dial and, as it is often the case with modern skeletonized watches, doesn’t do a very good job when it comes to ensuring maximum legibility.
+The movement’s base plate actually acts as a dial and, as it is often the case with modern ‘skeletons’, doesn’t do a good job when it comes to ensuring maximum legibility.
 Taking into account that even the hands are open-worked and treated with the same grayish coating as the mechanism, you probably get the idea that legibility is not a virtue of this model.

 At least, the lack of a seconds hand is compensated by a visible balance wheel: standard two-handers with manual wind usually make me a bit nervous provoking the same sort of ‘range anxiety’ that owners of electric cars know all too well.